Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB193', 'Using Rapise to test websites that contain frames')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB193.aspx">KB193</a> Using Rapise to test websites that contain frames

 If the website under test contains frames, that presents some challenges to test automation.
 This article gives tips for success and explains the current limitations.
+This article is obsolete.
+Please use Selenium-based profiles for Web testing.
+Read about Rapise XPath extensions here.

 ### <a onclick="return RegisterKbClick('KB192', 'Different XPath Options in Rapise 4.0')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB192.aspx">KB192</a> Different XPath Options in Rapise 4.0